Juxtaposy/Astek/README.md

 ------------------------ New claim -----------------------------
-- Click "New claim" button to start calculatin new claim or "Admin Panel" in top right corner for administration tools.
+- Click "New claim" button to start calculating new claim or "Admin Panel" in top right corner for administration tools.

 - Trip date has to be specified in order for daily allowance